jgmalcolm/jgmalcolm.github.io/_drafts/systematic-reviews.md

 their raw data and make your own interpretations.
 Only record what they record so you stay unbiased.
 There's always a balance, but as much as possible, you need to "delegate" and rely on their clinical assessment.

+**Focus on one thing at a time.** After you skim a few related papers on your topic, you should have an idea on what are the main risk factors, complications, or whatever else all the papers make a fuss about.
+Take a pass through all papers and just focus on this one variable so you develop judgment.
+You'll flounder if you try to go through every paper and record every single detail into twenty different columns.
+You'll quickly get lost in the minutia.